talkable/talkable-docs/source/android_sdk/advanced.rst

       You can just override ``TalkableOfferFragment`` and use default ``TalkableActivity`` from Talkable SDK.
-      In this case you shouldn't change the manifest (if you did steps from :ref:`Getting Started <android_sdk/getting_started>` section).
+      In this case, you shouldn't change the manifest (if you did steps from :ref:`Getting Started <android_sdk/getting_started>` section).

      .. code-block:: java